 PM talking of Nehru, Pak, but silent on main issue of unemployment: Rahul

 "All youngsters of this country want that after studies -- school, college university -- they get employment.
-We asked the prime minister repeatedly that you have given a one and a half hour speech and if for 2 minutes you can tell the youth about employment and what your government has done about it," he said.
-"You would have seen, youngsters saw, that the PM could not give a reply," the former Congress president said while speaking to reporters outside Parliament.
+We asked the prime minister repeatedly that you have given a one and a half hour speech and if for two minutes you can tell the youth about employment and what your government has done about it," he said.
+"Youngsters saw, that the PM could not give a reply," the former Congress president said while speaking to reporters outside Parliament.

-Earlier, the government used to talk about economy, Make in India, USD 5 trillion, but the prime minister now does not talk about the biggest issue facing the country and is distracting the people by talking about other things, ranging from the Congress and Nehru to Pakistan and Bangladesh.
-Both the prime minister and Fiance Minister Nirmala Sitharaman have failed to reply on issues like providing employment to youth and putting the economy on the right track, Gandhi.
+The government earlier used to talk about economy, Make in India, USD 5 trillion, but the prime minister now does not talk about the biggest issue facing the country and is distracting the people by talking about other things, ranging from the Congress and Nehru to Pakistan and Bangladesh.
+"His (Modi's) style is of distracting the country," he said.

+"Talk about the main issue prime minister ji.
+Tell the youth what you are doing about jobs...His style is to distract the country.
+He had said two crore jobs will be given to youngsters, but five and a half years have passed.
+Last year 1 crore youth lost jobs, he is unable to say a word," Gandhi said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)